Alex-Dinu/Demo-Code/README.md

 To get the JSON code that can be used to communicate with consumers, add the following to the end of the home URL: /swagger/v1.0/swagger.json e.g. http://localhost:62681/swagger/v1.0/swagger.json

 To view the UI, add the following to the end of the home URL: /swagger/index.html e.g. http://localhost:62681/swagger/index.html

+#### MiniProfiler <a name="miniprofiler"></a>
+MiniProfiler helps us log performance counters to better detect any performance issues.
+It's a configurable set of functions that display data on an MVC page, store data in a database, implements role security and hooks into Http and EF Core calls to supply additional details like the SQL statement or Http details.

+Once you install the related Nuget packages and configure them in the Startup, all you need to do is add it to the [UI](https://github.com/Alex-Dinu/Demo-Code/blob/master/WebUi/Views/ExchangeRate/Index.cshtml).
+You can see the output from the Misc\MiniProfiler menu.

 ## MVC/API <a name="mvc"></a>
 ### Middleware <a name="middleware"></a>